Optimal Wasserstein-$1$ distance between SDEs driven by Brownian motion and stable processes

 From this we conclude that for all $\alpha\in(0,2)$

 \end{proof}

-The next lemma is a key step in proving our main results.
-Note that the terms $\mathsf{J}_{11}$, which appears in the proof below, has a sharp estimate, depending on $d\cdot\log (1+d)$.
+The next lemma is a key step in proving our main result.
+Note that the term $\mathsf{J}_{11}$, which appears in the proof below, has a sharp estimate, depending on $d\log (1+d)$.
 This seems to indicate that the bound in Theorem~\ref{main1} \eqref{was-est} cannot be improved. \begin{lemma} Assume that \textup{\textbf{(H2)}} holds and let $\alpha_0 \in (1,2)$ be an arbitrary fixed number.
-For any $\alpha \in [\alpha_0,2)$ and $s\in(0,1]$, we have
+Then for any $\alpha \in [\alpha_0,2)$ and $s\in(0,1]$,

 \end{lemma}